 Why we need online collaboration tools more than ever.

-There’s no doubt that most of us over the past six months have had to get to grips with remote working at least part of the time, if not all of the time.
+There’s no doubt that most of us over the past few years have had to get to grips with remote working at least part of the time, if not all of the time.
 We’ve also had to learn new ways of communicating with our colleagues, and in particular, participating in and managing online meetings.
-Indeed studies show that productivity for many of us has even increased since the start of the pandemic in March of this year.
+Indeed studies show that productivity for many of us has even increased since the start of the pandemic.